arvindr21/tddBootstrapBoilerPlate/README.md

 --------------------
 - Lets say that we are trying to build a custom theme for our application.
 So lets leverage the power of LESS by defining variables, mixins etc.
 - Now for fun, lets change the background of the page.
 We will naviagate to ```boilerplate\tddBootstrapBoilerPlate\bower_components\bootstrap\less```
-- Find a file called `variables.less` and open in your favourite editor.
+- Find a file called `variables.less` and open it in your favourite editor.
 - Search for `@body-bg` and update the value from `#fff` to `#eee` a tinge of gray.
 - Now wat?
 Now, we build all the bootstrap less files to build the `bootstrap.css` again.
 - Okay, back to `gitbash` and to the root folder [from now on the root folder is `boilerplate\tddBootstrapBoilerPlate`] and run `grunt less`.
 Wait a few seconds and command prompts back.
 No errors cool! our css file is built.
 - Awesome lets head back app/index.html and launch it.
 Wow! the background is no more white! yay!
 - Now, to build after every single change is kind of boring.. so lets ask grunt to do that.
-- Oh!! can I do that??
+Oh!! can I do that??
 Yes! ofcourse you can!
-Now back to `gitbash` and run `grunt watch`.
-You see a message "Running 'watch' task"
-[The boilerplate has already been configured to watch for changes.
-You can check `Gruntfile.js` in the root folder for a whole bunch of config]
+- Now back to `gitbash` and run `grunt watch`.
+You see a message "Running 'watch' task" [The boilerplate has already been configured to watch for changes.
+You can check `Gruntfile.js` in the root folder for a whole bunch of configs]
-- Lets go back to `variables.less` and lets change the top banner color from Black to say CadeBlue (#5F9EA0)?
+- Lets go back to `variables.less` and lets change the top banner color from Black to say CadetBlue (#5F9EA0)?
 - Search for `@navbar-inverse-bg` and replace the value from `#222` to `#5F9EA0`, save the file and hurry back to the bash.
 - You can see a message `File "bower_components\bootstrap\less\variables.less" changed.` and grunt will invoke the `less` task to rebuild our files.
 - Back to app/index.html and refresh.
 Bam!! our header is changed!